zouloux/docker-debian-ci/README.md

 Bun: 1.1.8
 ```

-> Feel free to create an issue to update those versions.
+> Feel free to create an issue to update versions or add dependencies.

 The image is published with updates version on `:latest`, and a unique tag is created.
-You should definitely target a specific tag in your build, if you do not want your build to crash when I update dependencies.
+You should definitely target a specific tag in your build, if you do not want your build to crash when a new build will be pushed.

 ## With Gitlab CI